LennoxNunu/new-icon/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-What we will do is change the flutter icon manually, for both ISO and Android devices.
+What we will do is change the flutter icon manually, for both IOS and Android devices.

 ### Andriod